Skip to content

 Conclusion

 If you're seeing Vite pre-transform errors related to type imports, check your import statements and convert them to use import type syntax.
-Your bundler—and your future self—will thank you.
+Your bundler—and your future self—will thank you while you avoid the next-auth import type error altogether.

 Next Steps: Review your codebase for type imports and standardize on import type syntax.
 This small change will improve your build performance and eliminate unnecessary bundler warnings.